A bachelor’s degree that is appropriate for the selected specialization, from a regionally accredited institution.

 ISM 6930 Special Topics in Management Information Systems (IS) (1-6).
 To study the recent developments in the MIS field not otherwise offered in the curriculum, such as office automation, computer graphics, etc. Prerequisites: Advanced standing and department chairman approval.
 Business Analytics only

-Elective courses are classified as CDA (applicable to Computational Data Analytics), BA (applicable to Business Analytics), and BDA (applicable to Biostatistics Data Analytics).
+Elective courses are classified as CDA (applicable to Computational Data Analytics), BA (applicable to Business Analytics), BDA (applicable to Biostatistics Data Analytics), and PPA (application to Public Policy Analytics).
 Students must request permission before taking a course outside of their track.

 CAP 5109 Advanced Human-Computer Interaction (3).
 Fundamental concepts of human-computer interaction, cognitive models, user-centered design principles, evaluation techniques, and emerging technologies in various contexts and domains.
 CDA